 How Can I Make Changes to my FAFSA® online?

-To make corrections on the FAFSA® online, you must first login using you FSA ID or your student information.
+To make FAFSA® corrections online, you must first login using your FSA ID or your student information.

 To change the school(s) you included in your application, you should select “School selection summary”.
-You can then remove the school from your list of school or add up to 10 schools.
-You can add schools by clicking “Add a school”, then inserting the school’s fafsa code or searching up the school by using it’s demographics such as state, city and school name.
+You can then remove the school from your list of schools or add up to 10 schools.
+You can add schools by clicking “Add a school”, then inserting the school’s FAFSA® code or searching up the school by using its demographics such as state, city, and school name.
 Finally, you will select “Add” when your school shows up in the search results.

-Regardless of the type of corrections you need to make, be sure to update your FAFSA® in a timely manner, as any delay can result in you not receiving aid.
+Regardless of the type of corrections, you need to make, be sure to update your FAFSA® in a timely manner, as any delay can result in you not receiving financial aid.